alvarezloaiciga/webchat/README.md

     - description: If the user is on a mobile device, chat will not show.
 Instead, when the user taps on the launch button their SMS app will open with the `to` field set to this value.
 If `mobileNumber` is not defined, that chat launcher button is not visible on mobile devices.
     - default: none
     - examples: `1234567891`, `"+15556667777"`
-  - #### playNotificationSoundOnNewMessage
-    - type: boolean
-    - description: If true, when the agent sends a new message and the end user's page is not visible, then a notification sound will be played.
-    - default: true
   - #### position
     - type:
       ```javascript